arena-respawn/arenares-maps/README.md

 - Players in Arena mode rarely wait for the timer to expire.
 - Players changing class and using varying type of loadout for fun.
 - Stock Engineer is often punished for sitting at spawn.
-- 3 out of 16 rounds, teammates had been respawned by capturing the point.
+- In 3 out of 16 rounds, teammates were respawned by capturing the point.

 Workshop Version: https://steamcommunity.com/profiles/76561198814808222/myworkshopfiles/